Hoda Kotb Celebrates Her 56th Birthday Alongside Family In Adorable Video Clip

 “I love you and your beautiful family,” another person commented.

 “Happy birthday Hoda.
 Love watching you in TV.
-You are an inspiration to all,” wrote one more person.
+You are an inspiration to all,” wrote one more fan.

-While she is not one to complain, this year hasn’t gone as the journalist expected at all.
-She and Schiffman were expected to get married in a small and simple beach ceremony this summer, according to The Inquisitr.
-However, the news recently broke that they decided to postpone their big day due to the COVID-19 pandemic and a need for social distancing.
+While she is not one to complain, this year hasn’t gone as the journalist expected.
+She and Joel were expected to get married in a small and simple beach ceremony this summer, according to The Inquisitr.
+However, news recently broke that they decided to postpone their big day due to the COVID-19 pandemic and the need for social distancing.